HSP Living: Intense Feelings and Learning to Respond Instead of React

 It is absolutely true that we have "no choice" when it comes to feeling strongly.
 We're HSPs, after all.
 What's also true is that we will tend to experience negative emotions more strongly... pretty much everyone does.

 Of course, that may sound easier said than done.
-And it definitely does require maintaining a state of mindfulness to simply be aware of a feeling, without immediately acting on it.
-It's extra work, but well worth it, given the more "smooth sailing" in life we get as the "reward."
+And it definitely does require adopting and maintaining a conscious state of mindfulness to simply be aware of a feeling, without immediately acting on it.
+Yes it requires practice, and it's extra work, but well worth it, given the more "smooth sailing" in life we get as the "reward."

 How often has something like this happened to you: